-An evaluator may request clarification of an RFP, or a bidder response to an RFP from the Buyer.
+An evaluator may request clarification of an RFP, or a bidder/supplier response to an RFP from the Buyer.
 Clarifications will be provided in writing to all evaluators.

 A clarification allows the state to remove confusion regarding a vendor response for the purpose of evaluation, and happens prior to scoring.
-Vendor cannot change substance of response and cannot alter cost to the State.
-Information provided by vendor for the purpose of clarification, if relied upon by the State for the purposes of an award, is binding upon the vendor.
+Bidder/Supplier cannot change substance of response and cannot alter cost to the State.
+Information provided by bidder/supplier for the purpose of clarification, if relied upon by the State for the purposes of an award, is binding upon the bidder/supplier.

-The score sheets are collected by an agency representative and entered into the Final Evaluation Document and checked for accuracy prior to submission to SPB.
+The score sheets are collected by an agency representative and entered into the Final Evaluation Document and checked for accuracy prior to submission to SPB, if bid process is conducted by SPB.
+If agency has conducted the bid process, the score sheets are collected and verified by the agency representative and entered into the Final Evaluation Document.

-This document along with the individual score sheets are then submitted to SPB for verification of the scoring by the Buyer.
+The Final Evaluation Document along with the individual score sheets are then submitted to SPB for verification of the scoring by the Buyer, if bid process is conducted by SPB.
+If the bid process is conducted by the agency, the Final Evaluation Document and individual score sheets are kept in the agency file.

-6.11.
-Oral Interviews/Demonstrations - OPTIONAL
+6.11 Oral Interviews/Demonstrations - OPTIONAL